flybywiresim/docs/docs/pilots-corner/beginner-guide/descent.md

     - The PFD displays the LOC and glide scales and deviation symbol, if there is a valid /LS or GLS signal.
     - Check that the /LS/GLS identification is displayed on the PFD.
 - `RAD NAVAIDS` (`RNAV` page on MCDU): Selected/Identified
-    - Ensure that appropriate radio NAVA/OS are tuned and identified.
+    - Ensure that appropriate radio NAVAIDS are tuned and identified.
+The A32NX is capable of autotuning to the correct frequency.

-        - Currently, the FlyByWire A32NX does not auto-tune NAVAIDS
+        !!! warning ""
+            Autotuning is not available in the Stable version of the A32NX.

     - For NDB approaches, manually select the reference NAVAID.

 #### Approach Checklist